aks273/wordle_helper/README.md

 In wordle we also know the positions in a word that a character is not in, for example A is in a word but not in the second position.
 This information could be captured, but the difficulty here is finding an elegant way to pass this into the program.

+Maybe we could pass the allowed and disallowed words with flags `--allowed` and `--disallowed` to make usage slightly easier?
+This removes the need for the `-`s.
+We could probably add a third flag to be called multiple times (`--allowed-without`) which goes and checks whether a letter is in the word but not at a particular position.

 My dictionary and wordle's dictionary aren't necessarily the same - there could be words in one and not the other.
 Hopefully this doesn't cause any confusion!